Saint Luke's has three forms of grantmaking: board grants, general discretionary and community discretionary.

 Review the questions for the application at our public apply link--however, you must apply after creating an account in the system.
 You will receive an email confirmation when you submit.
 If you do not receive the confirmation email, please contact the Grants Manager at 216-431-8010.

 A site visit may be part of the process.
-We have limited slots available.
-We will contact you to schedule if you are chosen for a site visit.
+We will contact you to schedule if necessary.

 If your application is approved, you will be sent an email notifying you that an electronic grant agreement must be signed.
 Please log in to our online grants dashboard to submit this.
 Once that is submitted, you will receive your first check in a few weeks.